 Share real serial port in your system

-With Shared Serial Ports you can:
+With Serial Port Splitter you can

 Full features list